 During the first general session of the conference, Mindy Adnot, a Curry School Education Policy Ph.D student, and Alex Smith, a Department of Economics Ph.D student, will be honored as recipients of the 2015 New Scholars Award.
 This prestigious award supports promising research by master’s and doctoral students whose research addresses education finance and policy.
 Adnot and Smith, both graduate students at EdPolicyWorks, were among three scholars nationwide to receive this award.

 Other EdPolicyWorks researchers presenting at AEFP include faculty Chloe Gibbs, Vivian Wong, Dan Player, and Julie Cohen, as well as graduate students David Martin, Frank Perrone, and Michelle Zagardo.

 EdPolicyWorks is a joint collaboration between the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
 EdPolicyWorks brings together researchers from across the University of Virginia and the State to focus on important questions of educational policy and implications for the workforce.

-James H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Associate Professor of Education and Public Policy, Director, Nudge4 Solutions LabVivian Wong Associate ProfessorLuke C. Miller Research Assistant ProfessorJulia Jackson Cohen Assistant Professor of Education
+James H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Professor in the Economics of Education, Director, Nudge4 Solutions LabVivian Wong Associate ProfessorLuke C. Miller Research Assistant ProfessorJulia Jackson Cohen Assistant Professor of Education